• Home

 Balance stimulation and rest.

-Notice patterns without judgment.
+Notice without judgment.

 https://www.nimh.nih.gov/health/topics/stress